 II.
 Quantum

-The Ceramophone comprises a series of ceramic sculptures by Japanese artist Toru Kurokawa specifically for the symphony’s second movement, Quantum.
+The Ceramophone comprises a series of ceramic sculptures by Japanese artist Toru Kurokawa specifically created for Quantum.
 It is the culmination of extensive research on matter and sound by Paget and Kurokawa.
-The Ceramophone is divided into three percussion groups:

-• – The main body of the instrument: a series of sculptures inspired by visual elements of string theory, played with mallets.
+– The main body of the instrument, a series of sculptures inspired by visual elements of string theory, played with mallets.

-• – The “plates:” large circular slabs resembling cymbals, played with a bow.
+– The “plates“, large circular slabs resembling cymbals, played with a bow.

-• – The “bow trumpets:” sculptures shaped like flattened trumpet bells, also played with a bow.
 These sculptures have been carefully crafted and selected to produce the range of sounds and resonances required by the piece.
-Each sculpture produces 1 to 4 distinct notes.
-A traditional percussion set (including vibraphone, toms, cymbals, etc.) complements the Ceramophone, enriching the performance.

 Reactive Video Creation

-which are responsive to sound modulations.
+Visual artist Sagar Patel creates video compositions based on three-dimensional modeling of Toru Kurokawa’s sculptures which are responsive to sound modulations.
 The audience is taken on a journey from immersion in matter, to its disintegration, and its eventual reconfiguration.

-VR Integration : a first in a live concert
+AR Integration : a first in a live concert

-Yannick Paget blurs the boundaries between the material and immaterial through the simultaneous performance of physical and virtual instruments.
+Yannick Paget blurs the boundaries between the material and immaterial through the simultaneous performance of physical and AR instruments.
 This hybridization evokes the quantum concepts of matter and antimatter as the audience witnesses projections of virtual instruments.
 This technology will be performed for the first time.

 Sound Spatialization